What do you mean you don't believe in punishing corporations?

 And we know that's what they get taught in schools and had to explain why they get taught that.

-That's that's why what we've won here is an election, but really overturning the deep inroads the left has made into our culture is gonna be an ongoing process here that uh i is gonna require a lot more time than just than just one election.
+But really overturning the deep inroads the left has made into our culture is going to be an ongoing process here that is going to require a lot more time than just than just one election.

 Well, I'm grateful for you, and I'm grateful for your Rush Revere series.